forcegk/z_polyhedrator/README.md

 SUBCOMMANDS:

 z_polyhedrator search
   Search for (meta)patterns in a matrixmarket file.
-Optionally augment dimensionality and write to SPF file.
+Optionally augment dimensionality and write to UZP file.

   ARGS:
     <patterns_file_path>